YouTakaoka/myShellScripts/README.md

 Tools to make your coding life confortable.

 *mksh: Creates a new bash shellscript file.
 It automatically includes shebang in the script file, and sets the mode executable.
-*emksh: After execute mksh, open the script file by Emacs.
+*emksh: After executing mksh, opens the script file by Emacs.
 *mkc: Compiles a C source code using gcc, and renames a.out to the same name as the source file.
-*inst: Save informations of installed packages automatically.
+*inst: Saves informations of installed packages automatically.

 ## Usage